There are few flavor combinations that I love as much as lemon and blueberry- and this Lemon Blueberry Sour Cream Pound Cake is no exception!

 Combine Wet Ingredients: In a small bowl or measuring cup, add the sour cream, lemon juice, lemon zest, vanilla extract, and lemon extract.

 Alternating Between Dry and Wet: While mixing on slow speed, add the flour mixture alternately with the sour cream mixture to the butter, sugar, & egg mixture.
 Begin and end with the dry ingredients.
 (I add the flour mixture three times and the sour cream mixture twice).
-Increase the speed to medium and mix until incorporated.
+Mix just until incorporated.

 Add Blueberries!
 Gently fold in the blueberries and scoop batter into prepared bundt pan.